 A student in good academic standing at CSUSB who is eligible to register as a continuing student for the subsequent term, may enroll concurrently at another campus through the CSU system.

-The fall 2013 term will mark the launch of a systemwide concurrent enrollment program that will provide full time students enrolled at any CSU campus with access to fully online courses offered at other CSU campuses.
+The fall 2013 term marked the launch of a systemwide concurrent enrollment program that provides full time students enrolled at any CSU campus with access to fully online courses offered at other CSU campuses.

 Students are strongly urged to consult with an academic adviser before signing up for concurrrent courses.